ellisonbg/py4science/book/fortran.rst

 you automatically, respecting all the interface specifications you made in the .pyf file.

-This approach is ultimately far easier than trying to get all the declarations (especially dependencies) right through Cf2py directives in the Fortran sources.
-While that may seem appealing at first, experience seems to show that it's ultimately far more time-consuming and prone to subtle errors.
+This approach is ultimately easier than trying to get all the declarations (especially dependencies) right through Cf2py directives in the Fortran sources.
+While C2fpy directives may seem appealing at first, experience seems to show that they are more time-consuming and prone to subtle errors.
 Using this approach, the first f2py pass can do the bulk of the interface writing and only fine-tuning needs to be done manually.
 I would only recommend embedded Cf2py directives for very simple problems (where it works very well).

 The only drawback of this approach is that the interface and the original Fortran source lie in different files, which need to be kept in sync.
 This